nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

   * N: Employee registred \(Medewerker op naam\)
   * M: Anonymous employee \(Medewerker niet op naam\)
   * S: Server
-* `orgID` Number to identify the care organisation
+* `orgID` Number to identify the care organization
 * `rollCode`Indicates the profession of the care professional and their specialism.
 * `uziNr` The actual identifying number.
 * `givenName` First names of certificate holder.